A visual love letter to the unsung beauty of language

 Burmese / Myanmar script

 The Burmese (or Myanmar) script has a grand history, evolving from the Mon script, which itself was adapted from a southern Indian script back in the 8th century.
-The earliest Burmese inscriptions we know of date back to the 11th century.
-One of the most interesting aspects of this script is its rounded letter shapes.
-This design choice wasn’t just for aesthetics—it was practical.
-People wrote on palm leaves, and straight lines would have easily torn the delicate material.
+Its shapes are rooted in practicality.
+Back in the day, people wrote on palm leaves, and straight lines would tear the surface.
+So everything became curved, soft, elegant.
+Aesthetics born from necessity.
+There’s rhythm in the repetition, almost like hand-drawn poetry.
 It’s a great example of how the tools and environment can shape the development of a script.

 Ge’ez script